sudsnairlearn/project2-financial-rag/README.md

 Retrieval is now hybrid: it combines vector similarity with a lightweight BM25 keyword pass before the optional reranker step.

+The main user experience is a Streamlit chat UI in `app.py`, where you can ask questions about the filing and compare the fixed vs. semantic retrieval strategies.

 ---

 ## Setup